pran-7-5/eco_style/README.md

 ________________________________________________
 You might be thinking open ai, spacex are highly intelligent people working there.
 Well, you don't know anything.

-Chatgpt is just a GUI, they haven't made the core software technology, like I have my own.
-It's just too easy to make, it's just use statistics.
+Chat Gpt is just a GUI, they haven't made the core software technology, like I have my own.
+It's just too easy to make, it's just using statistics.
 Open ai just made the graphical user interface and leased a cloud space from their investor Microsoft Azure.
 That's it, I can launch my own tomorrow, I just need cloud subscription like aws(you can buy it online, takes 1 day for verification, but costs a fortune).
-So if data center is required, then it can be turned off by just 1 switch.
+So if a data center is required, then it can be turned off by just 1 switch.
 Ai is not working because of software, this software was created way back, and it is launched now because they need high-power chips(cloud data centers) which were not there before.

-So who created ai software, or reverse-landing rockets?
+So who created AI software, or reverse-landing rockets?

 Well, it is developed by an open source community from people all around the world, they are very good people, they don't have money, they don't work for any company, they just work for the betterment of society, that's all they want.
 They receive donations from people, 1 dollar, 5 dollars, 50 dollars like that.
-And these people are very weak. that's why they don't work in big companies where they face harassment, they will take your idea and fire you, like they fired Steve Jobs.
+And these people are very weak.
+That's why they don't work in big companies where they face harassment, they will take your idea and fire you, like they fired Steve Jobs.

 So, the robot army type technology exists but is not that good now, the power source like batteries is very limited.
-Even you can see the problems in chatgpt, I mean for me it is not that good today.
-I mean could be good if you buy premium cloud, but not for free.
+Even though you can see the problems in chat gpt, I mean for me it is not that good today.
+I mean it could be good if you buy a premium cloud, but not for free.

-So when will it be good, the chip in your phone is 7nm transistor, and today 3nm can be manufactured?
-And 1nm is last because that is the size of the silicon atom.
+So when will it be good, the chip in your phone is a 7nm transistor, and today 3nm can be manufactured?
+And 1 nm is last because that is the size of the silicon atom.

 What then?
 There are attempts to build a quantum computer like google quantum computer.
-Everything will be the same as manufacturing, just different material will be used in making that chip.
+Everything will be the same as manufacturing, just different materials will be used in making that chip.

 After this, computers will have more power.
 Right now it's brain is not even good as a 🐀rat's mind.